 Years later, Abu Salih helped found AQAP and he is currently “the security official for the group.”
 He is also a member of AQAP’s elite shura, or advisory, council.

 AQAP’s biography for Abu Salih is intended to buttress his jihadist credentials, so that his audience will know he speaks with authority.
-Indeed, Abu Salih is likely not just a spokesman for AQAP, but also for al Qaeda’s entire global organization.
+Indeed, Abu Salih is likely not just a spokesman for AQAP, but also a key figure in al Qaeda’s global organization.

 In the wake of the 2011 Arab uprisings, Al Qaeda relocated much of its management team to Yemen and Syria.
 AQAP’s leader, Nasir al Wuhayshi, was named al Qaeda’s overall general manager, giving him power far outside of Yemen.
 And Wuhayshi’s lieutenants also served as al Qaeda’s deputy general managers.